-James M. Love is a shareholder at Titus Hillis with over thirty years of civil litigation experience.
+James M. Love is a shareholder at Titus Hillis with over thirty-four years of civil litigation experience.
 Early in his career, Jim practiced in San Francisco, California, with a large international law firm defending insurance bad faith and toxic tort claims.
 After returning to Tulsa in 1992, his practice focused on products liability, toxic torts, and professional malpractice claims.
 He also handles insurance bad faith cases, employment issues, and business litigation matters.

 Further, Jim frequently represents dentists, physicians, and nurses against state disciplinary boards.
 He has even sued the U.S. Food and Drug Administration seeking judicial review of the FDA’s improper classification of dental mercury fillings.
 Jim is an honorary member of the International Academy of Oral Medicine & Toxicology (“IAOMT”), whose twice-yearly meetings he consistently attends for the latest in medical and dental innovation.
 He frequently speaks on legal issues of interest to these professions.

 Jim’s involvement in products liability cases includes injuries caused by products as diverse as hydraulic tire changers, battery chargers, clothes dryers, automobiles, trucks, commercial sprinkler systems, saunas, propane tanks, and lighting ballasts.
 His toxic tort cases address injurious exposures to mercury, particulates, toluene diisocyanate, mold, silicones, asbestos, and other carcinogens.